GenerousLabs/share/do.md

   - Waiting for design confirmation on how / where this happens
   - Define format on disk
 - [x] Round of UI polishing
-- [ ] Move postoffice URL to config
 - [x] Check deep linking in exp://
 - [ ] Change settings top right to help / home link
   - Also add note to homepage that it is top right
 - [ ] Add text to invite link
-- [ ] Explore markdown in ReactNative
+- [x] Explore markdown in ReactNative

 ## Sprint 2 Nice to Have